oshaughn/research-projects-RIT/INSTALL.md

 ## GPU-sensitive installs

 The code uses cupy to access GPUs.
 If you don't have one, the code will still work.
-If you do need one, make sure to install cupy:
+If you do need one, make sure to install cupy **on a machine that supports GPUs **

 ```bash
 pip install --user cupy